Horseshoe Las Vegas: Performers and shows

 During 2012, The Amazing Johnathan hosted a magic show in a space formerly used for the resort's buffet, which had closed several years earlier.
 Tony n' Tina's Wedding also premiered in the former buffet space in 2012, followed by another show, Divorce Party the Musical.
 The buffet space was renamed as the Windows Showroom.
 Tony n' Tina's Wedding ended in 2016, but returned two years later at the resort's Buca di Beppo restaurant.
 From 2016 to 2018, Wayne Newton hosted a show in the Windows Showroom called Wayne Newton: Up Close and Personal.
 It included singing and sharing stories with the audience.

 An audience participation game show, titled Miss Behave, debuted at Bally's in 2017, and ended three years later.
 Masters of Illusion, a magic show based on the television series of the same name, began its run at the Jubilee Theater in 2017.
 In 2019, the Windows Showroom debuted a show by magician Xavier Mortimer, and a Harry Potter parody show titled Potted Potter.

 The variety show Extravaganza debuted in the Jubilee Theater in March 2020, but was closed after one show, due to the COVID-19 pandemic.
 It reopened later in the year, and performed its 100th show in February 2021.
 Extravaganza closed in January 2023.
 Later that year, burlesque dancer Dita Von Teese opened Dita Las Vegas, featuring showgirls.
 It takes place in the Jubilee Theater and includes costumes and sets from Jubilee!.

+In April 2026, impressionist Rich Little began a residency at the Laugh Factory club at the Horseshoe, performing three nights a week.